plus-mobilitylab/netascore/settings.md

 ### Property `case_id`

 This parameter allows you to specify a unique identifier for the current task as defined in the settings file.
-It may be useful if working with different areas of interest, different weights profiles, or when re-executing parts of a workflow.
+It may be useful if working with different areas of interest, different mode profiles, or when re-executing parts of a workflow.
 You can include this identifier e.g. in export file names using `<case_id>` as a placeholder.

 **Note**: Only alphanumeric characters [A-Z, a-z, 0-9] and '_' are allowed.